 If individuals had to pay a subscription for journals (that is what I used to do in my early days), the number of journals published would drop precipitously.
 Individuals rarely subscribe to journals anymore, and virtually nobody handles a ‘hard-copy’.
 Indeed, one might ask, why do we still have journals at all? precisely what purpose do they serve? what value do they add? is it time to move beyond journals?

 A greater number of journals, greater cost, decreasing quality of contents — less value for money.
 To paraphrase ‘Parkinson’s law’, ‘The number of articles submitted for publication will expand to fill the total number of journals available to publish them.’

 PubMed lists about 30,000 medical journals, and there are thousands more that are not listed.
-This explosive expansion of journals (mostly pay-to-publish, many are shams) has clearly been enthusiastically and complicity embraced because they offer an easy route to the accumulation of the publications required for career advancement, especially in less-advantaged countries — it is implausible to suppose that all the academics who publish in these sham journals are so naive as to think these are bona fide.
+This explosive expansion of journals (now mostly pay-to-publish, many are shams) has clearly been enthusiastically and complicity embraced because they offer an easy route to the accumulation of the publications required for career advancement, especially in less-advantaged countries — it is implausible to suppose that the academics who publish in these sham journals are as naive as to think these are bona fide.

-* This is the same as doctors prescribing drugs and having no idea (and often not a care) about how much they actually cost us all as taxpayers.
+* This is similar to doctors prescribing drugs and having no idea (and often not a care) about how much they cost us all as taxpayers.

 Thallus: The theatre isn’t what it used to be.

 Aristarchus: No, and I’ll tell you something else.
 It never was what it used to be.

 Few doctors or academics know that the principles and foundation of the medical science publishing system we now ‘enjoy’ was established by a Second World War spy who reinvented himself after the war and was a spectacular psychopathic fraudster.